datopian/playbook/apprentice/README.md

 Putting this all together means we reguarly meet -- and seek out -- potential Datopians who we would like to work with but who will need some training to be "fully operational".

-We therefore created the Datopian Apprenticeship.
+We therefore created the Datopian Apprentice Program.
 It is a rigorous training and development program designed for new joiners who are less experienced technically and may also be unfamiliar with some of our working practices e.g. remote working, self-organization etc.

 Through the program you will be brought fully up to speed as a fully operational Datopian aka Datanaut 👩‍🚀  and be able to operate autonomously in self-organizing teams, using your skills and knowledge of our tools and patterns to deliver great solutions on schedule for our clients.

 ## Purpose

-The purpose the Apprenticeship Program is to empower you to be a "Fully Operational Datopian".
+The purpose the Apprentice Program is to empower you to be a "Fully Operational Datopian".
 Someone who can reliably and effectively deliver high quality work for clients as part of a self-organizing team.
 Who knows their way around our organization, who is technically competent and is aligned and starting to live our culture and principles.

 ## Participation in the Program

 Participation is by our normal application process https://www.datopian.com/jobs/ and we are always open to applications.
 We will occasionally run dedicated hiring rounds for apprentices.

-Apprenticeship is a paid role though compensation will reflect the fact you are being extensively trained and that you have not yet proven yourself.
+Normally, participants in the Apprentice Program are paid though compensation will reflect the fact you are being extensively trained and have not yet proven yourself.
 Part-time or full-time participation is possible.

-Participants in the program are known as Apprentices.

-The Apprenticeship is just as much about discovery of mutual fit as it is about training.
+The Apprentice Program is just as much about discovery of mutual fit as it is about training.
 Mutual fit is hard to predict in advance, even with an extensive selection process.
 Thus, we do not expect that 100% of apprentices will become full Datopians and and we decide to part ways.
 Even in these cases, our experience shows participants will have gained a lot of value from the program and be in a strong position to apply elsewhere.

 ## Who is it for?